s-a-n-k-a-r-2-7-0-6/Local-RAG-Retrieval-Augmented-Generation-/README.md

 ## Outputs

-Below are sample visualizations from the dashboard:
+Below are sample visualizations from the Notebook

 ![workflow](/workflow.png)
 ![output](/output(2).png)